MastarCheeze/study-notes/chemistry/redox-reactions.md

 ## Oxidation numbers rules

 -   ON of element is 0
--   ON of hydrogen is +1
--   ON of oxygen is -2
 -   ON of ion is charge of ion
 -   Sum of ON of compound is 0
 -   Sum of ON of compound ion is charge of ion